ckeditor/ckeditor4-docs/guides/dev/features/captionedimage/README.md

 ## Captioned Image Demo

-See the [working Creating Captioned Images sample](../samples/captionedimage.html) that showcases the Enhanced Image plugin with its captioning, "drag and drop" positioning and "click and drag" resizing.
+See the [working "Creating Captioned Images" sample](http://sdk.ckeditor.com/samples/captionedimage.html) that showcases the Enhanced Image plugin with its captioning, "drag and drop" positioning, and "click and drag" resizing.